akunna1/Durham-Fire-CAD/README.md

 # Durham Fire Dispatch App 🚒

 **Durham Fire Dispatch App** is a simulation of a real emergency dispatch system for the City of Durham.
+The project is designed as a **computer-aided dispatch (CAD)** system using JavaScript, aimed at processing Fire incidents efficiently.
 The app **responds only to Fire incidents**, ignoring Police and EMS calls, and uses pre-existing incident data for processing.

 ## Features